Symmetry restoration in mean-field approaches: Projection methods in other mesoscopic systems beyond atomic nuclei

-Symmetry restoration in electronic and atomic systems can be viewed as a particular step in the context of a multilevel hierarchical scheme, which produces a lower total energy at each step; see Fig.\ \ref{hiera} that describes the successive levels in this hierarchy.
-One starts with the restricted Hartree Fock (RHF) whose wave function (a single determinant or permanent) preserves by construction all the symmetries of the many-body Hamiltonian; in particular, it imposes the spatial symmetries of the many-Hamiltonian on each individual HF orbital.
-The next level is an unrestricted Hartree Fock (UHF) whose single determinant (or permanent) allows for the breaking of some (or all) of the Hamiltonian symmetries in an appropriate range of the two-body interaction.
+Symmetry restoration in electronic and atomic systems is a particular step in a multilevel hierarchical scheme, which produces a lower total energy at each step; see {\Fig}~\ref{hiera} that describes the successive levels in this hierarchy.
+One starts with the restricted Hartree Fock (RHF) whose wave function [a single Slater determinant for fermions or permanent for bosons \cite{roma04,roma06})] preserves all the symmetries of the many-body Hamiltonian; in particular, it imposes the spatial symmetries of the many-Hamiltonian on each individual HF orbital.
+The next level is an unrestricted Hartree Fock (UHF) whose single determinant allows for the breaking of some (or all) of the Hamiltonian symmetries in an appropriate range of the two-body interaction.
 In this case, the UHF total energy is lower compared to the RHF one, but the UHF space orbitals do not reflect the space symmetries of the many-body Hamiltonian, a behavior that is often referred to as "L\"{o}wdin's symmetry dilemma" \cite{lyko63}.

 In a subsequent step, the broken symmetry in the UHF solutions is restored and the symmetry dilemma is resolved.
-This level produces a multi-determinantal (or multi-permanent) wave function by applying the projection-operator technique on the UHF single determinant (or permanent).
-This level, which is depicted as a single item in Fig.\ \ref{hiera}, consists of two substeps, namely the step of variation before projection and the step of variation after projection, see Sec.~\ref{sec_srgf}.
+This level produces a multi-determinantal (or multi-permanent) wave function by applying the projection-operator technique on the UHF single determinant.
+This level, which is depicted as a single item in {\Fig}~\ref{hiera}, consists of two substeps, namely the step of variation before projection and the step of variation after projection, see {\Sec}~\ref{sec_srgf}.
 The variation-after-projection step produces lower energies in general, while the wave functions retain the same multi-determinantal structure as in the variation-before-projection step.
 The energy difference between these two projection variants decreases as the symmetry breaking becomes stronger.
-In the context of this section, an example of the variation-after-projection step is offered by \cite{roma04,roma06} where the localized-particle orbitals [displaced Gaussians of Eq.\ (\ref{uorb}) with variational parameters] were used to build an approximate UHF determinant for fermions (or permanent for bosons).
+In the context of this section, an example of the variation-after-projection step is offered by \citeasnoun{roma04,roma06} where the localized-particle orbitals [displaced Gaussians of {\Eq}~(\ref{uorb}) with variational parameters] were used to build an approximate UHF Slater determinant for fermions (or permanent for bosons).

 The final level corresponds to a configuration-interaction treatment which in principle provides the exact many-body energies and wave functions.
 The RHF and UHF are mean-field approximations; the restoration of symmetry and the configuration interaction are often referred to as beyond-mean-field approaches.